alwaysbegrowing/arbor-contracts/spec/bond.md

 ## Upgradability strategy

 Contracts are not upgradable.
-In the future it will be possible for borrowers to refinance their loan by granting the `WITHDRAW_ROLE` and the `MINT_ROLE` to a refinance contract.
+In the future it will be possible for borrowers to refinance their loan by transferring bond ownership to a Refi Vault.